kevinblumenfeld/adfs-6vms-private/README.md

 **Method 2: Copy-Paste**
 1. Copy the entire script content from [Get-ADFSReport.ps1](./Get-ADFSReport.ps1)
-2. Paste into PowerShell ISE or VS Code
+2. Paste into PowerShell (run as administrator)
 3. Run: `Get-ADFSReport`

 **Method 3: Save and Run**